E-Mud/ptplugin.nvim/README.md

 ## 🚀 How It Works

 1. **Project Detection**: When a buffer is opened, searches upward from the file's directory to find project root markers.
 The project path is added to `project_path` buffer variable for inspection.
+If not root directory is found, it will fallback to `cwd`.

 2. **Type Extraction**: Extracts the project types based on dynamic extractor.
 By default it just uses the root directory name (e.g., `/path/to/my-react-app/` → `"my-react-app"`).
 This only happens once per project.